 People often discuss which celebrities they’d like to invite for dinner, so I thought I would share the celebrities that we each chose when the question was posed to each member of our family.

 Imagine the following celebrities sitting around a table with us, slurping on a bowl of delicious soup, slicing up a steak and munching on a meringue.
-I reckon it would be a pretty hectic evening!
+I reckon it would be a pretty hectic evening – perhaps resulting in at least one of hiding in the kitchen in a bid to have some down-time!

 - Keith Moon